magnatronus/flutter-watchtips/README.md

 - *1.2* Modify the watch app functionally into WatchTips
 - *1.3* Update the Flutter app to WatchTips
 - *1.4* See if I can bridge between the 2 app (as the Titanium version does)
-- **1.5 Tidy up both the Flutter code and the iOS project and use it to submit the app into the App Store**
+- *2.0* Tidy up both the Flutter code and the iOS project and use it to submit the app into the App Store

+## Generating a Distro build
+The only way, so far, I have found of creating a distro build is following this seqence.

+### Set the Bundle ID
+BEFORE adding the Watchit app target set the final bundle ID, as the Watch app need to use the same prefix.
+If not you may need to update all references BEFORE creating the final Archive.

+### Change ALL the Version and Build values
+This MUST for each target (in this case 3) to **$(FLUTTER_BUILD_NAME)**  and **$(FLUTTER_BUILD_NUMBER)** respectively, otherwise although the test runs work, the Archive will not unless the version numbers match.

+### Run the Flutter build first
+This will fail, but it generates the *correct shell scripts* to enable iOS to carry out the build (*flutter build ios --release*).

+### Create Archive in XCode
+- 1 Select Generic Device + watchOS Device as the destination
+- 2 Run Product -> Archive
+- 3 If build successful , run the Validate App
+- 4 If validate successful - upload to App Store!!!

 ## Versions